PmagPy/PmagPy-docs/_sources/resources/survival_skills.md

 To get started, you will need to install Python [the Anaconda distribution is highly recommended](https://www.anaconda.com/products/distribution).
-Then, [download git](https://git-scm.com/downloads) and follow the install instructions.
+Then, [download git](https://git-scm.com/downloads) and follow the installation instructions.
 If you don’t know whether you have git installed, just type `git` on your command line and see if the help message appears.
 You can also use the helpful [Github Desktop application](https://desktop.github.com) to interface with git and sync with Github repositories.